wikipedia2vec/wikipedia2vec/examples/text_classification/README.md

 ## Introduction

-This directory contains the implementation of **Neural Attentive Bag-of-Entities Model** (NABoE), a state-of-the-art neural network model that performs text classification using a set of Wikipedia entities (*bag of entities*) as an input.
+This directory contains the implementation of **Neural Attentive Bag-of-Entities Model** (NABoE), a state-of-the-art neural network model that performs text classification using a set of Wikipedia entities (*bag of entities*) as input.

 For each entity name in a document (e.g., *Apple*), this model first detects Wikipedia entities that may be referred to by this name (e.g., *Apple Inc.*, *Apple (food)*) using a simple dictionary-based entity detector, and then computes the feature vector of the document using the weighted average of the entity embeddings of the detected entities.
 The weights are computed using a neural attention mechanism that enables the model to focus on a small subset of the entities that are less ambiguous in meaning and more relevant to the document.
-Text classification is performed using a linear layer with the feature vector as an input.
+Text classification is performed using a linear layer with the feature vector as input.

 The code is built upon Wikipedia2Vec and PyTorch.
-Further, the embeddings in this model are initialized using 300-dimensional Wikipedia2Vec pretrained embeddings.
+The embeddings in this model are initialized using Wikipedia2Vec pretrained embeddings.
 See [the paper](https://arxiv.org/abs/1909.01259) for further details.

 ## Results